 Surgical vs. Non-Surgical: How to Think About Your Options

 Choosing between surgical and non invasive body contouring comes down to several factors: the volume of fat or excess skin involved, your recovery tolerance, your overall health, and the specific body areas you want to address.
-Non invasive treatments offer minimal recovery time and the ability to return to normal activities quickly, but they typically produce more gradual changes and require surgery is not needed for ideal candidates.
+Non-invasive treatments offer minimal recovery time and the ability to return to normal activities quickly, but they typically produce more gradual changes and do not require surgery for ideal candidates.
 Surgical procedures can address larger or more complex concerns in fewer sessions but involve more risk, recovery, and the possibility of surgical scars.

 Not everyone is a candidate for every procedure.
 Maintaining a stable weight through diet and exercise — and supporting a healthy lifestyle after treatment, is important for sustaining results regardless of the approach chosen.